Oromia–Addis Ababa relations

 After the Ethiopian People's Revolutionary Democratic Front (EPRDF) came to power in 1991, Addis Ababa defined as chartered city, along with Dire Dawa in accordance with Proclamation No. 7/1992 of Transitional Government Charter.
 Article 3(4) of the Ethiopian Constitution defines in relation with Oromia Region, "the special interest and political right of the Oromo over Region 13 [Harari] and Region 14 [Addis Ababa]" since the city is located within Oromia Region border.

 Since then, there were considerable controversies over the status of Addis Ababa.
 In 2000, Oromia's capital was moved from Addis Ababa to Adama, sparking protests and demonstrations in the Oromia Region.
-In 2005, Addis Ababa was returned to Oromia capital after pushback of the federal government's resolution.
+In 2005, Addis Ababa was returned to Oromia capital after the EPRDF coalition lost the then election's parliamentary seats of Addis Abeba to opposition parties, mainly Kinijit(Coalition for Unity and Democracy).

 In 2014, the government proposed master plan to expand Addis Ababa's boundary into Oromia Special Zone by 1.1 million hectares, culminated the 2014–2016 Oromo protests.